ethan-young/seccyd-wj-subtests/manuscript/README.md

 relates to WJ performance.
 For our primary analyses, we ran one model per adversity variable.
 Each model contained sex assigned at birth, race/ethnicity, and maternal education as covariates.
-Adversity and covariates were standardized or recoded to center variables at 0.
+Adversity and covariates were standardized or recoded to center variables at zero.

 To analyze and compare WJ subtest performance with overall WJ performance, we restructured the data so that each participant was represented by 10 rows, one for each WJ subtest score.
-Then, we created a sum coded contrast variable for WJ subtests with 10 levels (one for each subtest).
+Then, we created a sum-coded contrast variable for WJ subtests with 10 levels (one for each subtest).
 This type of contrast sets the model intercept to the grand mean (e.g., the mean of all subtest scores).
 To analyze the effects of adversity on test performance, we entered adversity as a main